 Bare-bones spending for Q1-2018

-This is how we spent money on the most basic needs during the fourth quarter.
+This is how we spent money on the most basic needs during the first quarter.

 2018 Monthly Average

 |*Net Rent||+$105.83||+$35.28||We have a surplus since we didn’t have to pay for any repairs or tax bills for the quarter on our rental property.|

 |Auto & Transportation||$490.61||$163.54||A few repairs came up during an oil change visit.|